duleorlovic/blog/_posts/2018-05-24-hotwire-turbo-websockets-actioncable.md

 # this includes stimulus-rails and turbo-rails gems

 rails hotwire:install
-# this will add redis to Gemfile, stimulus to package.json, remove turbolinks
+# this will install stimulus and turbo https://github.com/hotwired/hotwire-rails/blob/28d25901c0b0b4492e473478e7e10ca9fc94213e/lib/tasks/hotwire_tasks.rake#L3
+# there are two ways, using asset pipeline and webpacker
+# Removed from Gemfile turbolinks and from packs/application.js

+rails turbo:install:asset_pipeline
+# added to app/views/layouts/application.html.erb
+# <%= turbo_inlude_tags %> this is old
+<%= yield :head %>
+<%= javascript_include_tag "turbo", type: "module" %>

+rails turbo:install:webpacker
+# Please check if this are added to app/javascript/packs/application.js
+import '@hotwired/turbo-rails'
+# I have a problem with double request it seems that turbo frames does not work
+# (it triggers only once) second click on edit does nothing
+# one way to solve is to add response in controller
+  format.turbo_stream { render turbo_stream: turbo_stream.replace("#{_params_step}-edit", template: "profile/#{_params_step}") }
 ```

+GET are HTML and PATH/POST are TURBO_STREAM requests
+You should be able to edit inline twice double.

 https://turbo.hotwire.dev/handbook/introduction

 Turbo frames
 Frames is used to scope navigation of that independent segments, keeping the
 rest of the page inact.
-Note that links to other pages need to have
+Note that links to other pages need to have target
-`data-turbo-frame': '_top'` same as with iframes
+`data-turbo-frame': '_top'` (similar as with iframes)
 Turbo frame tag with block
   ```
   # show.html.erb